Black Francis: Television appearances and videos

 Thompson has appeared on a range of television shows solo and as part of the Pixies, ranging from 120 Minutes and The Late Show in the United States, to The Word in the UK.

 As part of the Pixies, he was reluctant to film music videos for singles.
-Elektra Records' Peter Lubin commented that "to get videos out of them was a major ... undertaking and it only got worse over time", citing the fact that Thompson refused to lip-sync; the video for "Here Comes Your Man" features Thompson and Deal opening their mouths as the vocals are being heard, mocking the practice.
+Elektra Records' Peter Lubin said "to get videos out of them was a major ... undertaking and it only got worse over time, because Thompson refused to lip-sync;.
+The video for "Here Comes Your Man" mocks the practice by showing Thompson and Deal opening their mouths as the vocals are being heard.

 In his early solo career as Frank Black, his videos were more professional; he became more willing to take part in them.
-"Los Angeles" is an example; the video features Thompson riding across a desert on a hovercraft.
+"Los Angeles" is an example; the video shows Thompson riding across a desert on a hovercraft.
 They Might Be Giants' John Flansburgh, who directed the "Los Angeles" video, later commented on the change in Black's attitude to music videos:

 Thompson has released few music videos since leaving 4AD, one being a low-budget video in Germany for Dog in the Sand's "Robert Onion".
 The last widely released video produced for his solo material was for "Men in Black", from Cult of Ray.

 In 2013, Thompson appeared in a video promoting McSweeney's children's book Lost Sloth.

+In October 2024, Thompson appeared on the BBC children’s channel CBeebies in the bedtime story slot reading There Was A Young Zombie Who Swallowed A Worm by Kaye Bailey.